avkonst/hookstate/docs/index/docs/typedoc-hookstate-core.md

 and automatically destroyed when a component is unmounted.

-The same as with the usage of a *global* state, `useState` forces a component to rerender when:
+The same as with the usage of a *global* state, `useHookstate` forces a component to rerender when:
 - a segment/part of the state data is updated *AND only if*
 - this segment was **used** by the component during or after the latest rendering.